seesharprun/AzureLogicAppsARMLab/reverse_engineer.md

 ## Exercise: Reverse Engineering an ARM Template From an Existing Logic App

-In this exercise, we will
+In this exercise, we will create a Logic App and then reverse engineer an ARM template from the Logic App.

 ### Install the Azure CLI 2.0